joshcrow/greenhouse-beach/build-phase-1.md

 ## **2\.
 Set up the 'brain' (Raspberry Pi OS \+ Docker)**

-We will install the standard Raspberry Pi operating system and then run Home Assistant inside a "container."
+We will install the standard Raspberry Pi operating system and then run Home Assistant inside a container.

 1. **Get the imager:** On your Mac, download and install **Raspberry Pi Imager**.
 2. **Flash the OS:**